IshanShirodkar/Sorting-Visualizer/README.md

 ## Feedback
-If you have any questions or feedback about Sorting Visualizer, please reach out to me at ishanshirodkar@gmail.com.
+Any sort of feedback is greatly appreciated, please reach out to me at ishanshirodkar@gmail.com.